You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Another important section of your programme manager CV is the education you’ve received and any specialist certificates you’ve been awarded over the years.
 If you want to qualify for a position as a programme manager, you will likely need to earn a bachelor’s degree in computer science, business administration, or communications.

-A master’s degree in business administration or project management could help you secure a job as a programme manager for a larger company.
+A master’s degree in business administration or project management could help you secure a position as a programme manager for a larger company.
 Useful qualifications include the PMP, CISM, CAPM, CISM, and CISSP, to name a few.
 Regarding work experience, you should have at least four to five years of experience in human resources or programme management before applying.

 Capture the employer’s attention with your qualifications!